 but the most popular choices are listed.
 The outlet itself can be configured

 for standard hose (1.25" OD) or -16 male flare.

 NOTE: Made to Order - Contact for ETA - If you are interested in a specific design that varies from this, please email us at email@example.com.
 If you have questions related to the configuration or options...
 PLEASE visit the WHATS WHAT or FAQ page.
 The cap bung has a 1/16" NPT port for connection to an overflow and uses early model Honda radiator caps; such as an 88'-91' Civic/ CRX or 90'-93' Integra.
 If you are using AN lines, I recommend designing the upper radiator hose so that there is droop/ give... so the engines movement and does not push/ pull on the radiator and fatigue any parts.

-The billet neck has a 1/2" NPT water bypass port and the hardware kit includes a 5/8" hose fitting, a stainless hose clamp, a 1/2" NPT plug, two stainless M6 socket head bolts, and a Genuine Honda gasket.
+The hardware kit includes a 1/2" NPT water bypass hose fitting, a stainless hose clamp, a 1/2" NPT plug, two stainless M6 socket head bolts, and a Genuine Honda gasket.
 The tank is welded so that it sits level when bolted to an engine leaned back 15° (OEM position) for the traditional option and leaned forward 8° (intake side) for the gangster lean mount option.
 The intake cam sensor must be swapped out for the angled version found on the K24's.